• Skip to primary navigation

 Another way of determining the strength of students is to have a one-on-one meeting with their parents or guardians.

-During the teacher has a one-on-one talk with the student concerning the leaflet handed out to be filled by them.
+The teacher has a one-on-one talk with the student concerning the leaflet handed out to be filled by them.

 Talk to Someone Trustworthy: